trickstercache/trickster/docs/developer/environment/README.md

 `time_bucket_gapfill`, continuous aggregates, and compression are available for testing.

-Trickster serves TimescaleDB through its PostgreSQL wire-protocol listener, which is currently a reverse proxy only: every message is relayed to the origin and nothing is cached yet.
+Trickster serves TimescaleDB through its PostgreSQL wire-protocol listener.
+It relays everything a client sends, and answers eligible `SELECT` statements from the backend's cache (`mem1` here): whole results through the Object Proxy Cache, and time-bucketed range queries through the Delta Proxy Cache, which fetches from the origin only the buckets it does not already hold.
 The direct path is the reference that the proxied path is verified against.

 * Port `5432`: direct PostgreSQL access
 * Port `8488`: Trickster's PostgreSQL wire-protocol listener (`timescaledb1`,